 Lebanon, PA – Situated on 109 acres of meadows and woods, you will find the oldest existing transportation tunnel in the U.S – The Union Canal.
-The canal, proposed by William Perm as early as 1690, was desired to tap the agricultural wealth of the Commonwealth and to give access to a second settlement on the Susquehanna.
 The Tunnel was completed in 1827 and today is a treasured National Historic Landmark.

 Lebanon, PA – Tom’s Corn and Soybean Maze features a fall festival, corn maze, kiddie corn maze, tractor-pulled hay rides and homemade baked goods and fall decorations.